-The Faculty of Arts provides a wide ranging set of courses and modules which are intellectually rigorous, deeply engaging and highly stimulating, within the context of the College's specific vision and ethos.
+The Faculty of Arts provides a wide ranging set of programmes and modules which are intellectually rigorous, deeply engaging and highly stimulating, within the context of the College's specific vision and ethos.
 It is our aim to provide our students with a first class education which is widely focused such that we produce graduates who are not only highly skilled and ultra-competent in their specific academic disciplines, but also highly literate, socially conscious and intellectually curious, with a very broad general knowledge base.

-Message from the Dean of Arts, Prof. Michael Breen
+Message from the Dean of Arts, Prof. William Leahy

 As Dean of the Faculty of Arts, I welcome you and invite you to explore this section of the website, where you will find information on our undergraduate and postgraduate courses, our vision and philosophy of education, and our distinctive approach to Liberal Arts.

 Our faculty contributes to the Liberal Arts, Bachelor of Education and Bachelor of Education in Education & Psychology degrees at the undergraduate level, and deliver several taught postgraduate programmes as well as supervising students in research degrees at MA and PhD level.
 The faculty covers a wide range of disciplines and are especially strong in the humanities, languages and social sciences.
 We strongly support inter-disciplinarity in all our programmes.

 There are currently 13 departments with the arts faculty: Drama & Theatre Studies, English Language & Literature, French Studies, Gaeilge, Geography, German Studies, History, Mathematics and Computer Studies, Media and Communication Studies, Music, Philosophy, Psychology and Theology and Religious Studies.

 The Faculty of Arts enjoys a strong academic reputation in Ireland and further afield.
 The staff are highly competent and well published, with a particular dedication to teaching as a core value.